 To me, SEL and Character Development are all about how we establish and maintain healthy relationships, about communicating, self-regulating, making responsible decisions, connecting relationally.
-It’s HEART work, it’s holy work, and it’s important work.
-It’s also about serving, about being the KIND of leader that we would follow.
+It’s HEART work, it’s holy work, and it’s important to work.
+It’s also about serving, about being the KIND of leaders that we would follow.
 It’s about head, heart, and hands; it starts with empathy, becomes compassion, then moves to kindness.
 And kindness, my friends, is the real global warming!

 I’ve been researching and studying the practice of mindfulness for six years.
 My trauma responses and recovery brought me to mindfulness, by necessity, because I had to slow down.
 It’s when I learned to savor, an important lesson because we simply cannot serve from an empty vessel.
 It pairs nicely with self-care, to be in the moment, mindfully aware, without judgment.
 It’s a joy to support and encourage those educators in the field to take care of themselves so that they can overflow as they serve.